eko3alpha/hollydates/README.md

     h.addByDate('New Years', h.JAN, 1);
     h.addByDate('My Super Soft Birthday Party!', h.AUG, 16);

-Check to see what holiday falls on a given date
+Check to see what holiday (occurrence or custom date) falls on a given date

     h.getHoliday(new Date('1/1/2020'));
     // returns "New Years"

-    h.getHoliday(new Date('12/25/1999'));
+    h.getHoliday(new Date('9/7/2020'));
-    // returns "Christmas"
+    // returns "Labor Day"

     h.getHoliday(new Date('8/16/2020'));
     // returns "My Super Soft Birthday Party!"